DolphyWind/Small-Projects/README.md

 # Small-Codes
-Old projects of mine that i like
+Small projects of mine that i like